pauljtremblay/smb3-eh-manip/README.rst

 `calibration` until the `latency_ms` is identified.
 The value `eh` is when attempting runs. `twoone` is experimental but should aid in practice.

+`track_end_stage_clear_text_time` [beta] after getting the end level card, the text "level clear" appears.
+With this set to true, the tool will write the time since the run started (start trigger was seen).

 Calibration
 -----------